Anaheim Ducks: 2006–2014

-2014–present
+2014–2024

 In 2014, the "webbed D" alternate became the primary jersey, and a corresponding white jersey was also unveiled.
 The letters, previously with a gold accent, now featured orange accents.
 This set was later tweaked in 2017 after Adidas became the NHL's uniform provider.

 In 2015, an orange third jersey was unveiled, with the modified Mighty Ducks crest in front.
 The "webbed D" was moved to the shoulders.
-This set is used until 2017, and was brought back in a modern Adidas template starting in 2019.
+This set was used until 2017, and was brought back in a modern Adidas template starting in 2019.

 The Ducks announced for their 25th anniversary season of 2018–19 the adoption of a new third jersey, featuring the original Mighty Ducks logo, striping pattern, and purple and jade colors.
 While it had the elements of the original jersey, it kept the modern-day aspects of the Ducks identity such as the "webbed D" on the shoulders, black base and current lettering.
-The uniform was only used for that particular season, after which the Ducks returned to the orange thirds last used from 2015–17.

 For the 2020–21 season, Adidas released a special alternate uniform called the "Reverse Retro" series, which were alternate color versions of throwback uniform designs.
-The Ducks' version was a white rendition of their 1995–96 "Wildwing" alternates.
+The Ducks' version was a white rendition of their 1995–96 Wild Wing alternates.
 A second "Reverse Retro" uniform was unveiled in the 2022–23 season, this time with the 1993–2006 white uniform recolored to the current orange, black and gold colors.

+The Ducks unveiled a 30th-anniversary alternate uniform for the 2023–24 season.
+The design brought back the purple and jade look the team originally sported from 1993 to 2006, and debuted a new version of the "Wild Wing" mask logo inside a jade circle with the "Anaheim Ducks" name and current logo.

+2024–present

+On June 24, the Ducks fully unveiled their new logo and their new Fanatics-produced jerseys.
+The home jersey is fully orange with black, gold, and white striping on the bottom and sleeves of the jersey, while the away jersey is white with orange shoulders and the same colored stripes as the home jersey.
+Both jerseys feature a revised version of the Duck foot logo of 2006–2024 on the shoulders.